Cheltenham Festival 2024 race card and full four-day schedule

 A full run down of all the races at the 2024 Cheltenham Festival

-The horse racing season will get into its stride this month as the great spectacle that is Cheltenham Festival gets under way.
+The horse racing season has fully hit its stride, with the great spectacle that is he Cheltenham Festival now underway.

-The Festival will take place over four days in March, starting with Champion Day, then Ladies Day (officially called Style Wednesday) on day two, and St Patrick’s Day falling on day three before finishing with Gold Cup Day.
+The Festival takes place over four days in March, starting with Champion Day, then it’s Style Wednesday on day two, and St Patrick’s Day falling on day three before finishing with Gold Cup Day.

-There will be 28 races to enjoy, beginning with the Supreme Novices’ Hurdle, the Arkle Challenge Trophy and the Champion Hurdle on the opening Tuesday, and Friday’s finale will feature the prestigious Cheltenham Gold Cup.
+There will be 28 races to enjoy, which began with the Supreme Novices’ Hurdle won by Rachael Blackmore on Slade Steel, as well as State Man taking the Champion Hurdle, while Friday’s finale will feature the prestigious Cheltenham Gold Cup.

-Find the latest Cheltenham odds and free bet offers with Independent Sport ready to provide daily coverage from the festival.
+Find the latest Cheltenham odds and free bet offers with Independent Sport ready to provide daily coverage from the festival and get our free betting newsletter for the latest Cheltenham odds, offers and tips.
+Sign up here.

 When is 2024 Cheltenham Festival?